csommerl/js120/lesson3/lesson3_notes.md

 3. If the `new` keyword is not used when calling a class constructor, a `TypeError` is raised.
 4. The `prototype` object of a class cannot be reassigned, since the `prototype` property is read only.
 The result will vary depending on the mode:
    - In strict mode, attempting to reassign that property raises a `TypeError`.
-   - In sloppy mode, any attempt to reassign it fails.
+   - In sloppy mode, any attempt to reassign it silently fails.

 ---